BelemRuizMendoza/simple/demo.md

 This is the second!

-And here comes the third.
+And here comes the third, from the conflict-test branch.

 But this a fourth line, part of video 23, Pull, Git and GitHub for Writers.
 THIS IS IT.